Production automation exercises

 After completing the course, the student can program and use the basic equipment of the discrete production automation in practice (sensors, actuators, logics (PLC), robotics).
 In the end of the course, students have a good understanding of the field of discrete manufacturing automation and they can use also the virtual design tools in practice.

+The lectures are online.
 The course has several independent laboratory exercises that require attendance in the campus of University of Tampere.
 These visits can be arranged with the teacher flexibly and safe.
-Lectures and part of the exercises can be done online.
+Labs can be done at own time and during weekends.

 More information in Tampere University’s study guide.